Vegz78/pqdiag/README.md

 You could also put the _pqdiag_ scripts inside your $PATH environment variable to run from everywhere:

 ### MacOS
-Either move _pqdiag.bat_ to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://stackoverflow.com/a/22465399/12802435
+Either move [_pqdiag.sh_](https://github.com/Vegz78/pqdiag/blob/main/pqdiag.sh) to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://stackoverflow.com/a/22465399/12802435

 ### Linux
-Either move _pqdiag.bat_ to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://unix.stackexchange.com/a/3820/479692
+Either move [_pqdiag.sh_](https://github.com/Vegz78/pqdiag/blob/main/pqdiag.sh) to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://unix.stackexchange.com/a/3820/479692

 ### Windows
-Either move _pqdiag.bat_ to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://stackoverflow.com/a/41895179/12802435
+Either move [_pqdiag.bat_](https://github.com/Vegz78/pqdiag/blob/main/pqdiag.bat) to a folder already in your $PATH, or add the folder holding _pqdiag.bat_ to your $PATH like this: https://stackoverflow.com/a/41895179/12802435